Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 My office phone rings snapping me quickly back into my cold office, my headset on, “Hello, Family Dive Adventures.
 Margo speaking, how may I help you?”

 It’s my good friend Dora from Cobalt Coast and Divetech.
-She wants more details for another family asking her for information on Kids Sea Camp for this summer.
-And I easily fade back into images of Cayman rolling across my screen.
+She wants more details about another family I am booking to Kids Sea Camp this summer.

 There are 3 islands, Grand Cayman (76 sq mi), Cayman Brac (22 sq mi) and Little Cayman (20sq mi), often referred to as the Cayman sisters.